Alimov-8/django-social-website/README.md

    ### 4. Tracking User Actions
    ##### Commits:
     Building a follow system
      • Creating many-to-many relationships with an intermediary model (Following system model)
      • Creating list and detail views for user profiles
      • Building an AJAX view to follow users (Follow/Unfollow button client side views) Building a generic activity stream application
-    • Using the contenttypes framework
+     • Using the contenttypes framework (to add target "X bookmarked Y" Generic Foregin Key)
      • Adding generic relations to your models
-    • Avoiding duplicate actions in the activity stream
+     • Avoiding duplicate actions in the activity stream (validation for activities)
      • Adding user actions to the activity stream
      • Displaying the activity stream
      • Optimizing QuerySets that involve related objects
+     • Using prefetch_related()
+    Using signals for denormalizing counts
+     • Working with signals
+     • Application configuration classes
+    Using Redis for storing item views
+     • Installing Redis
+     • Using Redis with Python
+     • Storing item views in Redis
+     • Storing a ranking in Redis
+     • Next steps with Redis

    ##### Topics: